reakAleek/js-ui-server-syncing/README.md

 # [ONLINE DEMO](https://reakaleek.github.io/js-ui-server-syncing/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Syncing Logic
-The syncing logic can be found in the class [RequestQueueService](src/services/requestQueueService.js) ([src/services/requestQueueService.js](src/services/requestQueueService.js)) including description as comment.
+The syncing logic can be found in the the file [actionProcrastinator.js](src/+store/util/actionProcrastinator.js) including description as comment.

 ## Available Scripts

 In the project directory, you can run: